 Alexandra studied sexual and reproductive health disparities, as well as culturally competent care.
 Upon arriving at Johns Hopkins University School of Medicine from Yale University, she became the leader of CASE (Community Adolescent Sexual Education), which coordinates volunteers to teach a scientifically-based sexual education curriculum in local Baltimore schools.
 As a Fulbright Scholar, she pursued a Masters of Science in Global Health in Taipei, Taiwan, where she wanted to build on the research groundwork laid by this project in Baltimore.

 Assessment of Access to Fertility Preservation for Women with Cancer

 Medical Student Awardee

-This project aims to characterize counseling about, access to, and utilization of fertility-preserving services for reproductive-aged women who are diagnosed with a) primary gynecologic cancers, b) hereditary cancer syndromes predisposing to gynecologic cancers, and/or c) cancers requiring pelvic radiation at JHM.
-The goal is to better understand and identify gaps in the current counseling, referral and evaluation practices for fertility-preserving treatment for reproductive-aged women with cancer.
-This project will serve as the groundwork to develop a multidisciplinary service line across Gyn/Ob, medical oncology, radiation oncology and genetics to improve and streamline counseling and protocols for fertility preservation in women at Johns Hopkins.
+This project aimed to characterize counseling about, access to, and utilization of fertility-preserving services for reproductive-aged women who are diagnosed with a) primary gynecologic cancers, b) hereditary cancer syndromes predisposing to gynecologic cancers, and/or c) cancers requiring pelvic radiation at JHM.
+The goal was to better understand and identify gaps in the current counseling, referral and evaluation practices for fertility-preserving treatment for reproductive-aged women with cancer.
+This project also served as the groundwork to develop a multidisciplinary service line across Gyn/Ob, medical oncology, radiation oncology and genetics to improve and streamline counseling and protocols for fertility preservation in women at Johns Hopkins.